yudhik11/Heart-Rate-Monitoring_PPG/README.md

 # Heart-Rate-Monitoring_PPG

+## Background
+Fitness tracking is gaining massive popularity due to the advent of wearable devices that can track your vital signs.
+Heart rate monitoring is one such feature in many devices such as smart-watches and wristbands.
+The heart rate is estimated in real time and can guide exercises to adjust their workload and training programs, which is especially useful in rehabilitation.
+Most of the recording is done using photoplethysmographic (PPG) signals which are recorded from the wearer’s wrist.
+The PPG signal is recorded using embedded pulse oximeters.
+A pulse oximeter records a signal by illuminating the skin with an LED and measuring the intensity changes as the light reflects off the exercises during the wearer’s skin, forming a PPG signal.
+Each cycle of the PPG signal corresponds to a cardiac cycle, thus the heart rate can be estimated from the periodicity of the PPG signal.

+## Problem Statement
+Two-channel PPG signals, three-axis acceleration signals, and one-channel ECG signals were simultaneously recorded from subjects with age from 18 to 35.
+For each subject, the PPG signals were recorded from wrist by two pulse oximeters with green LEDs (wavelength: 515nm).
+Their distance (from center to center) was 2 cm.
+The acceleration signal was also recorded from wrist by a three-axis accelerometer.
+Both the pulse oximeter and the accelerometer were embedded in a wristband, which was comfortably worn.
+The ECG signal was recorded simultaneously from the chest using wet ECG sensors.
+All signals were sampled at 125 Hz and sent to a nearby computer via Bluetooth.

 ## TROIKA: A General Framework for Heart Rate Monitoring Using Wrist-Type Photoplethysmographic Signals During Intensive Physical Exercise
 https://ieeexplore.ieee.org/document/6905737/